lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 Yes.

+##### How do I pick a modifier other than space?

+You will need AHK installed (https://autohotkey.com/).
+Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" with what every key you want such as "x" for example.

 ### Made a cool keyboard layout and want to share it?

 Contact me and I might add it to the main repository for people to see, and I'll give you credit.